Singing Materials: Initial experiments in applying sonification to phonon spectra: User evaluation

 \section{User evaluation}

-The sonification approaches were evaluated through a user study involving 26 participants, primarily drawn from the materials research community to reflect the target user group for this work.
-Participants reported a good familiarity with phonons (mean = 3.46 $\pm$ 1.27 on a 1--5 scale), and lower familiarity with sonification (2.58 $\pm$ 1.42), indicating that the study group was representative of the intended audience.
+Participants were asked to rate their familiarity with the concepts of phonons and sonification on a 1--5 scale, with 1 described as \textit{`not at all familiar'} and 5 as \textit{`extremely familiar'}.
+Familiarity with phonons received a median score of 3.5 (IQR, 2.8-5.0), and familiarity with sonification 2.5 (1.0-3.3), indicating that the study group was representative of the intended audience.
 The age distribution indicates that participants are early- to mid-career researchers, with the majority of participants in the 25--29 age range (12 participants), followed by 35--39 (6 participants) and 30--34 (4 participants), with smaller numbers in other age groups.
 Participants completed the study in typical working environments, reporting some low-level background noise in four cases.
 Listening was primarily conducted using standard consumer devices (e.g. laptop speakers or headphones), reflecting realistic usage conditions for this audience.

 The evaluation consisted of three parts.
 In the first, participants were presented with pairs of sonifications and asked to identify which corresponded to the stiffer material.
-This comparative format was chosen, as judgments are difficult without a reference point.
-Participants were not given explicit information about the mapping, but were informed that \textit{“increased material stiffness is associated with higher frequency phonons”}, reflecting a condition in which researchers interact with sonifications without detailed prior knowledge, for example if producing the sonifiation through a web application.
+This comparative format was chosen because judgments are difficult without a reference point \cite{Trayford2023RASTI}.
+Participants were not given explicit information about the mapping, but were informed that \textit{`increased material stiffness is associated with higher frequency phonons'}, reflecting a condition in which researchers interact with sonifications without detailed prior knowledge, for example if producing the sonification through a web application.

 Performance on the stiffness task was consistently high across all sonification methods (Table \ref{table:accuracy}).
 All methods achieved accuracy significantly above random guessing (p $<$ 0.05), indicating that participants were reliably able to identify the stiffer material from the sonifications.
 This provides evidence that the mapping from phonon frequency to pitch is intuitive, even without explicit explanation of the sonification design.
 The consistency of results across both methods and material systems suggests that this relationship is robust and interpretable by the target audience.